Layla (video game): Reception

-When Layla was announced in August 1986, originally scheduled to arrive in September, the game was noted for featuring the second heroine on the Nintendo Entertainment System, after Valkyrie from Valkyrie no Bōken: Toki no Kagi Densetsu (the gender of Samus Aran from Metroid was a secret).
+When Layla was announced in August 1986, originally scheduled to arrive in September, the game was noted for featuring the second heroine on the Family Computer, after Valkyrie from Valkyrie no Bōken: Toki no Kagi Densetsu (the gender of Samus Aran from Metroid was a secret).
 However, more female-protagonists games including Athena, The Wing of Madoola and Gall Force also arrived at around the same time as when it was finally released in December.
-Upon its release, Layla was rated 26/40 (5, 7, 7, 7) by the four reviewers in Weekly Famitsu, three of whom acclaimed the cuteness of the main character in their notes.
+Upon its release, the three reviewers in Weekly Famitsu complimented the cuteness of the main character in their review.
 The three reviewers from Marukatsu FC gave it an overall score of 11/15 (4, 4, 3).